In this context, we have analyzed four disruptive technology trends below, as well as their impact on the role of the enterprise architect.

 Finally, enterprise architecture is moving towards an agile or a "just-in-time" architecture that continuously evolves as business needs change.
 In that context, enterprise architects will need to work in close hands with agile teams while sharing with them the company's overall vision and break silos between agile teams.

-Enterprise architecture provides clarity and ease of understanding in the multitude of data collected, processed and managed by the company.
-They create data dictionaries, map semantic models to build a business representation of data exchanges, but also to model existing databases in a logical way.
+An established enterprise architecture is able to provide clarity and ease of understanding in the multitude of data collected, processed and managed by the company.
+EA facilitates this by establishing data dictionaries, mapping semantic models to build a business representation of data exchanges, and modeling existing databases in a logical way.
 Business data can then be tied to logical data so that architects can assess the impact of a business change to tackle continuous market changes.

-Enterprise architecture models, encompassing business, application and technology layers, can be enhanced with real data (through data mining).
-The analysis of these data, by using artificial intelligence for example, enables architects to identify gaps between theoretical models and real world and thus identify the areas of improvement or failure of the systems that were supposed to work correctly.
-This will ensure that strategy is executed at a minimum cost, while improving time to market.
+Enterprise architecture models, that encompass business, application and technology layers, can be enhanced with real data (through data mining).
+The analysis of this data, by using artificial intelligence for example, enables architects to identify gaps between theoretical models and real world and thus identify the areas of improvement or failure of the systems that were supposed to work correctly.
+This will ensure that strategy is executed at a minimum cost, while improving time-to-market.

-Artificial Intelligence is of course not left out.
-There are low hanging fruits in artificial intelligence that companies can take advantage of such as voice recognition and intelligent chatbots.
+Artificial Intelligence is of course disrupting business in every industry.
+Many companies are already taking advantage of voice recognition and intelligent chatbots.
 These applications using artificial intelligence release employees from doing repetitive tasks so that they can use their time more efficiently.
 In fact, Gartner predicts that 25% of customer service operations will use virtual assistants by 2020.

 Artificial intelligence involves rethinking existing business processes.
 There are already many artificial intelligence technologies available such as voice recognition, or recommendations based on previous choices (e.g.: Netflix).
 By integrating these technologies into current business models, current processes have to evolve, especially the ones related to customer interactions.
-If companies were already digitizing their processes, it will now be necessary to consider artificial intelligence.
-In any case, enterprise architecture will facilitate this change by providing an overall strategic vision to decision makers that ranges from business planning to technology.
+Enterprise architecture will facilitate this change by providing an overall strategic vision to decision makers that ranges from business planning to technology.

-In this highly disruptive context, enterprise architects have to become a business partner who enables digital business transformation in their organization.
-This is the prerequisite to design the innovations of tomorrow.
+In this highly disruptive context, enterprise architects have to become business partners who enable digital business transformation in their organization.
+This is a prerequisite to design the innovations of tomorrow.
 Enterprise architects must make strategic recommendations and assess business opportunities related to emerging technologies.
 Due to the nature of enterprise architecture, architects are able to evaluate the impact of business change to the systems of information.
-They can also build a whole new ecosystem, while demonstrating to the business the value generated by the connections between people, processes, applications, content and, more and more, the "things" in the Internet of Things - which goes far beyond purely technical or business aspects.
+They can also build a whole new ecosystem, while demonstrating to the business the value generated by the connections between people, processes, applications, and content which goes far beyond purely technical or business aspects.